A new alliance aims to help potentially at-risk Dubuque-area high school students create sustainable careers.

-The effort includes hands-on learning, financial education and savings goals, certificate programs and advanced degrees.
-The program also is intended to address the local economy’s growing shortage of skilled workers.
+The effort includes hands-on learning, financial education, savings goals, certificate programs and advanced degrees.
+The program also aims to address the local economy’s growing shortage of skilled workers.

-Through the alliance called HEART Bridge, Dupaco Community Credit Union and the Dupaco R.W.
-Hoefer Foundation annually contribute staff expertise and more than $10,000 in direct matching contributions and operational support.
+Through the alliance called HEART Bridge, Dupaco and the Foundation annually contribute staff expertise and more than $10,000 in direct matching contributions and operational support.

 Through the enhanced HEART Bridge program:

-1. Dupaco Community Credit Union opens a savings account and provides financial coaching required by the program to help ensure the participant’s goals are met;
+- Dupaco opens a savings account and provides financial coaching required by the program to help ensure participants meet their goals.

-2. Students earn a stipend as they learn valuable hands-on trade skills during housing and community revitalization projects;
+- Students earn a stipend as they learn valuable hands-on trade skills during housing and community revitalization projects.

-3. The Dupaco R.W.
-Hoefer Foundation will match the savings amount once the goal is attained;
+- The Foundation matches the savings amount once the goal is attained.

-To help these students build skills, the Four Mounds Foundation and its partners—Dubuque Community School District, the City of Dubuque and Four Oaks of Iowa, Inc.—created its HEART Program in 2003 to revitalize blighted neighborhoods and community buildings in Dubuque.
-This program empowers its participants to take part in community revitalization projects while also working on becoming better leaders and developing viable career paths.
+The program aims to help these students build skills as they revitalize blighted neighborhoods and community buildings in Dubuque.
+Participants take part in community revitalization projects while also working on becoming better leaders and developing viable career paths.

-Modeled after Dupaco’s highly successful Individual Development Accounts (IDA), HEART Bridge participants leverage their savings and match for acquiring wealth-building assets and marketable skills.
+Modeled after Dupaco’s highly successful Individual Development Accounts, HEART Bridge participants leverage their savings and match for acquiring wealth-building assets and marketable skills.

-Contributions from Dupaco Community Credit Union, employees and members fund the Dupaco R.W.
-Hoefer Foundation.
-Student support also is being provided by the McDonough Charitable Foundation and the Kiwanis Club of Downtown Dubuque.
+Contributions from Dupaco, employees and members fund the Foundation.
+Student support is also provided by the McDonough Charitable Foundation and the Kiwanis Club of Downtown Dubuque.

-He added that the program also is designed to address the area’s skilled workforce shortage, which the Greater Dubuque Development Corp. has identified as the “No. 1 issue for our economy and the No. 1 issue our employers will face in the next 10 years.”
+He added that the program also is designed to address the area’s skilled workforce shortage.
+The Greater Dubuque Development Corp. has identified this shortage as the “No. 1 issue for our economy and the No. 1 issue our employers will face in the next 10 years.”

 According to its director Chris Olson, HEART Bridge is a critical new program component to help support students on the path to a successful adulthood.

 “We’re so grateful to have the technical and financial support of Dupaco Community Credit Union and the Dupaco R.W.
 Hoefer Foundation.
-Long-term and short-term money management are such important skills for our students,” says Olson.
+Long-term and short-term money management are such important skills for our students,” Olson said.
 “Dupaco is helping our young people set and work toward life goals, with real incentives and a practical application through savings and member accounts.”